buildbot/buildbot/master/docs/developer/secrets.rst

     secretDetails = secretsService.get(secret)

 The get API take the secret key as parameters and read the configuration to obtains the list of configured providers.
-The manager get the selected provider and returns a ``SecretDetails``.
+The manager calls the get method of the configured provider and returns a ``SecretDetails`` if the call succeed.

 .. code-block:: python

   c['secretsProviders'] = [SecretsProviderOne(params), SecretsProviderTwo(params)]

-If more than one provider is defined in the configuration, the manager returns the first founded value.
+If more than one provider is defined in the configuration, the manager returns the first value found.